Latipay/latipay.github.io/src/v2/latipay-hosted-online.md

 * <strong>The payment scenario is basing on the customer using Latipay payment services by `Mobile browser`</strong>, Such as Safari in iPhone.

 Alipay
 The mobile browser Safari will try to launch Alipay app to make the payment.
-It doesn't support Wechat pay.
+But Wechat App does not support launch from mobile browsers.
 ![](../images/Alipay_LatipayHosted - mobile browser.png)